sig-rpc/sig-rpc.github.io/_optimisations/r/vectorisation.md

 Using vectorisation is both more concise and more performant.

-You might be tempted to use `sapply()` or `vapply()`, which allow you to apply a transformation function to each element within an array, but these don't appear to takes advantage of vectorisation so were slower than the original loop in testing.
+You might be tempted to use `sapply()` or `vapply()`, which allow you to apply a transformation function to each element within an array, but these were slower than the original loop in testing.

 ## The Technical Detail

-Vector instructions, which R can take advantage of, enable a CPU to apply the same operation to multiple data elements in parallel with a single thread.

-Modern CPUs use SIMD (Single Instruction, Multiple Data) instructions to operate on several values packed into a register.
-Since a typical CPU cache line is 64 bytes, and standard data types like 32-bit or 64-bit floats and integers are 4 or 8 bytes each, 8–16 values can fit within a single cache line and be processed together by a single vector instruction.

-However, to take advantage of this, the data must be aligned in memory.
-Laid out such that it fits neatly into the expected cache line boundaries.
-R arrays and matrices are explicitly designed for numerical performance, they allocate memory with alignment guarantees, ensuring that vector instructions can be used.
-Therefore, you just need to make sure where possible you're using operations which support vectorisation.
+Many of R's mathematical vector functions rely on the scientific libraries BLAS and LAPACK, which provide efficient implementations of the operations.
+These are faster when executed in a single call to C, rather than an R loop over a vector which makes many individual calls.

+BLAS and LAPACK can take advantage of even faster SIMD (Single Instruction, Multiple Data) instructions to operate on several values in parallel which are packed into a register.
+However, most R installations are provided with a reference implementation of these libraries which is unlikely to take advantage of these.
+It's currently non-trivial to install R with an accelerated version of BLAS, but it's likely your will find one [setup on HPC systems](https://rse.shef.ac.uk/blog/intel-r-iceberg/).